The House Bunny: Plot

-Having gotten a makeover and lessons on how to attract guys and be popular, the Zetas throw a party, which is a huge success.
-Later, the Zetas are reviewing the girls who are hoping to pledge to Zeta.
-However, Lilly, a British Zeta sister with social anxiety, reveals how their new popularity has made them conceited, thus forgetting the true value of sisterhood.
-When they realize what they have become, they blame Shelley—just as she returns from her unsuccessful date.
+Having had makeovers and lessons on how to attract boys and be popular, the Zetas throw a successful party.
+Later, while they are reviewing the girls who are hoping to pledge to them, Lilly, a British Zeta sister with social anxiety, says their new popularity has made them conceited and forget the true value of sisterhood.
+When they realize what they have become, they blame Shelley as she returns from her unsuccessful date.

-Although Shelley had just been invited back to the Playboy Mansion after Hefner had learned of the forged dismissal and decided to stay with the Zetas, the unexpected attack from them makes her reconsider and she calls back to accept the invitation.
-The Zetas then feel guilty and decide to give themselves a second makeover, this time being "Half-Shelley and Half-Themselves".
-They also decide to draw the pledges out at random instead of judging them for their physical looks and popularity.
+Shelley is invited back to the Playboy Mansion after Hefner learns of the forged dismissal, but she wants to stay with the Zetas; however, the unexpected attack from them makes her reconsider so she calls back to accept the invitation.
+The Zetas then feel guilty and decide to give themselves second makeovers, this time combining what they learned from Shelley with their own unique senses of style.
+They also decide to draw the pledges out at random instead of judging them for their looks and popularity.
 They show up at Shelley's photo shoot and ask for her to come back, to which she agrees, having changed her mind about her dream of being a centerfold.

-The rival Phi Iota Mu sorority intercepts the invitations and prevents them from being mailed out, so the Zetas are again in danger of being shut down at the campus meeting of the Panhellenic Council.
-Shelley crashes the meeting and gives a heartfelt speech about what her experience with the Zetas has taught her about love and acceptance and asks for pledges on the spot; gradually thirty students agree to pledge, and the sorority is saved.
-Oliver and Shelley reconcile, and Shelley explains that she likes Oliver a lot and was trying too hard to impress him.
-They decide to start over with their relationship and Oliver is looking forward to getting to know the "real" Shelley.
+Phi Iota Mu intercepts the invitations and prevents them from being mailed out, leaving the Zetas again in danger of being shut down at the campus meeting of the Panhellenic Council.
+Shelley crashes the meeting and gives a heartfelt speech about what her experience with the Zetas has taught her about love and acceptance and asks for pledges on the spot; gradually, 30 students agree to pledge, and the sorority is saved.

-The film ends with the Zetas and their new pledges celebrating.
-Shelley has remained in close contact with Hefner and her friends at the Playboy Mansion.
+Oliver and Shelley reconcile, and Shelley explains that she was trying too hard to impress him, so they decide to start their relationship anew, with her this time being more true to herself.
+As the Zetas and their new pledges celebrate, Shelley remains in close contact with Hefner and her friends at the Playboy Mansion.